torrejonv/teranode/docs/services/p2pBootstrap.md

 ## 5. Settings

-1. **`p2p_dht_protocol_id`**: Specifies the protocol identifier for the Distributed Hash Table (DHT) used in the peer-to-peer network.
-The DHT, based on Kademlia, is required for peer discovery and routing.
-The protocol ID ensures that peers in the network follow the same protocol rules.
+- **`p2p_dht_protocol_id`**: Defines the protocol ID for the Distributed Hash Table (DHT) used by the P2P network.
+This setting customizes the protocol namespace, allowing different networks or applications to operate independently on the same physical network.

-2. **`p2p_shared_key`**: This represents the pre-shared key (PSK) for creating a private network.
-All communications within this network are encrypted using this PSK, ensuring that only authorized nodes with the correct key can participate in the network.
-This key is crucial for maintaining privacy and security in the P2P network.
+- **`p2p_shared_key`**: A base16 encoded string used as a pre-shared key for private network creation.
+This key ensures that only nodes with the correct key can join the network, enhancing privacy and security.

-3. **`p2p_bootstrap_privkey`**: A private key used to establish the identity of a bootstrap node in the network.
-The private key is used to derive the node's public key and ID, contributing to the secure identity in the libp2p network.
+- **`p2p_bootstrap_privkey`**: Specifies the private key of the bootstrap node in hexadecimal format.
+This key is crucial for node identity and secure communications within the P2P network.

+- **`p2p_bootstrap_listenAddress`**: The IP address that the bootstrap node will listen on.
+This setting determines where the node accepts incoming connections.

-4. **`p2p_bootstrap_listenAddress`** and **`p2p_bootstrap_listenPort`**: These settings define the IP address and port on which the bootstrap node listens for incoming connections.
+- **`p2p_bootstrap_listenPort`**: An integer representing the port number on which the bootstrap node listens for incoming P2P connections.
+This setting is part of defining the node's network address.

+- **`p2p_bootstrap_transportProtocol`**: Specifies the network transport protocol (e.g., "ip4" for IPv4) used by the bootstrap node.
+This setting determines how the node communicates over the network.

 ## 6. Usage